datadesk/kobe-every-shot-ever/README.md

 Once we scraped the data, we exported a csv and translated the x and y coordinates to latitude and longitude.

-####WARNING

-When you translate x and y coordinates to latitude and longitude, don't forget that the length of a degree of latitude is NOT the same as a degree of longitude.
-We did not remember this until it was too late.

-####END WARNING
+#####Learn from our mistakes

+We did a very simple translation from X and Y coordinates to latitude and longitude.
+We simply opened the data in Excel and added two extra columns that added the X and Y values (divided by 1000) to the latitude and longitude of the Staples Center.

+This solution is what we came up with on a deadline — and it worked.
+But next time, we'd do it differently.
+Here's why:
+• One degree of latitude does not cover the same distance as one degree of longitude.
+So our court ended up slightly stretched vertically.
+• Opening the data in Excel is a non-programmatic step that is hard to automate.
+It would have been a lot easier to just add the new columns in Pandas.

 After adding lat and lon, we uploaded the data to CartoDB.
 Then it was time to display it in Leaflet.
 Here's the magic snippet: